-The management, led by founder and president Takanori Nakamura, has a clear strategy and a long-term mind set.
-Nakamura believes that Rakus is well-positioned for the growing emphasis on technological efficiency at SMEs; and we would agree.
-We believe Rakus should be a considerable beneficiary of Japan's structural labour shortage and the move towards digitalisation.
+The management has a clear strategy and a long-term mind set.
+They believe the business is well-positioned for the growing emphasis on technological efficiency at SMEs; and we would agree.
+We believe it should be a considerable beneficiary of Japan's structural labour shortage and the move towards digitalisation.

-We also met OBIC, Japan's third largest enterprise resource planning (ERP) vendor, during a recent trip.
-Its core piece of software is OBIC7, designed for business support functions such as human resources and accounting.
+We also met Japan's third largest enterprise resource planning (ERP) vendor during a recent trip.
+Its core piece of software is designed for business support functions such as human resources and accounting.
 The business has evolved to target medium to large companies with a typical workforce of 500 to 1,000, and has 10% market share in this segment.
 More recently, the company has started to promote its cloud-based solutions, which constitute 10% of overall revenue, having grown 65% year-on-year.
-OBIC has a solid track record, with operating profit growing every year since its 1998 IPO.
+The company has a solid track record, with operating profit growing every year since its IPO.

-We believe OBIC has a unique approach to people and business: hiring only new graduates into the 'family' to preserve its culture; and keeping the majority of its functions in-house.
-Chairman Masahiro Noda founded the company in 1968 and the Noda family retains a 25% stake.
-While we have historically struggled with poor information disclosure from OBIC, over time our understanding of the business has improved, along with our conviction.
+We believe this ERP company has a unique approach to people and business: hiring only new graduates into the 'family' to preserve its culture; and keeping the majority of its functions in-house.
+The chairman founded the company in 1968 and his family retains a 25% stake.
+While we have historically struggled with poor information disclosure, over time our understanding of the business has improved, along with our conviction.
 The company's EBIT2 margin has been increasing over the last two decades, and is now close to 55% (among the highest in its sector).
-We see this as indicative of the Noda family's strong stewardship and dedication to profitability.
+We see this as indicative of the family's strong stewardship and dedication to profitability.

-The size of OBIC's client base has remained fairly static in recent years, as it veered away from SMEs towards larger clients, thereby shrinking its target universe.
-We expect growth to be driven by the consistent increase in revenue from existing clients, thus maintaining OBIC's track record of high cash flow generation and improving margins.
-OBIC has a high quality in-house sales team, who have an integral understanding of their clients' needs and who actively promote new services and functionalities to existing customers.
+The size of the client base has remained fairly static in recent years, as the business veered away from SMEs towards larger clients, thereby shrinking its target universe.
+We expect growth to be driven by the consistent increase in revenue from existing clients, thus maintaining a track record of high cash flow generation and improving margins.
+There is a high quality in-house sales team, who have an integral understanding of their clients' needs and who actively promote new services and functionalities to existing customers.
 Competitors tend to use third-party distributors, who lack the same understanding of the client base and their motivation for growth.

 The company has weathered economic downturns well, with its understanding of the local market a key advantage.
-In Japan, customisation is key and OBIC understands this better than its foreign competitors.
-We believe that OBIC is another business in prime position to benefit from Japan's increased spending on automated solutions.
+In Japan, customisation is key and this business understands that better than its foreign competitors.
+We believe it is another company in prime position to benefit from Japan's increased spending on automated solutions.